Skip to content

 openWorldHintfalseTool interacts with external services

-Set readOnlyHint: true for read-only tools (search, lookup).
-Set openWorldHint: true for tools that call external APIs or browse the web.
+Set readOnlyHint: true for search/lookup tools.
+Set openWorldHint: true for tools that call external APIs.

 Examples